VICTOR JAMES ZAMMIT's

 afterlife evidence is not valid.
 Eleven years later, no

-scientist, no physicist, no biologist, no psychologist,
+genius scientist, no genius physicist, no biologist, no

-no empiricist, no skeptical debunker - no one has been able
+psychologist, no empiricist, no skeptical debunker - no

-to specifically show where, when, how and why the afterlife
+one has been able to specifically show where, when, how

-evidence is not or cannot be valid.
+and why the afterlife evidence is not or cannot be valid.

-As a journalist/writer Since 2002
+As a journalist/writer Since 2002 Victor

-World Publishing Co.
+Publishing Co.
 Ltd. P.O.
-Box 14, Greenford, Middlesex,
+Box 14, Greenford, Middlesex, UB6

-UB6 OUF.
+OUF.
 England.

-Victor was interviewed by Francis
+Victor was interviewed by Francis Wilkins,

-Wilkins, journalist, about his empirical afterlife research
+journalist, about his empirical afterlife research for the

-for the ultra conservative Australian lawyers’ journal
+ultra conservative Australian lawyers’ journal LAWYERS’

-LAWYERS’ WEEKLY (N.S.W) 27th April 2001.
+WEEKLY (N.S.W) 27th April 2001.

 |